yellows111/collab-vm-snooper/README.md

 # collab-vm-snooper

-It finds nodes on a CollabVM Server 1.x (currently up to 1.3.0)
+Snoop a WebSocket address for online VMs running collab-vm-server.
+(1.x, currently up to the current test/1.3.0 branches, *may* change soon)

 ## Requires:
 Node.js 10 (via dependancy on `ws`)